PhotonVision/photonvision-docs/source/docs/programming/nt-api/nt-api.rst

 More advanced users may want to create their own NetworkTables entries to retrieve data instead of using :ref:`PhotonLib <docs/programming/photonlib/index:PhotonLib: Robot Code Interface>`.
 However, it is recommended for most users to use PhotonLib as it simplifies the user code experience.

 The tables below contain the the name of the key for each entry that PhotonVision sends over the network and a short description of the key.
-The name of the table that the entries should be extracted from is visible in the PhotonVision UI's settings.
+The entries should be extracted from a subtable with your camera's nickname (visible in the PhotonVision UI) under the main ``photonvision`` table.

 .. note:: The default NT table name is ``photonvision``.